Fire Department Logo

 Fire Department Symbol

-Many public fire departments in the United States operate within the country, state, county, or individual localities.
+Many public fire departments in the United States operate at the county, state, or local level.
 There are also specialized and private organizations.
-They may be crewed by volunteers or professionals.
-The only thing they all have in common is a firefighter logo in the shape of a cross.
+Volunteers or professionals may crew them.
+The only thing they all have in common is a firefighter logo shaped like a cross.

 During battles, the knights involuntarily had to put out fires because their main adversaries, the Saracens, had learned to use fire as a weapon.
 So they earned the title of firefighters, and the Maltese cross became a symbol of protection.
 According to historical records, it was first adopted as the emblem of the New York Fire Department in the mid-1860s.

 The Fire Department symbol is more similar in structure to the Florian cross than the Maltese cross.
-It consists of four separated parts, which contain two rounded corners.
+It consists of four separate parts, each with two rounded corners.
 At the top is the white word “FIRE,” and at the bottom is “DEPT,” with a square dot at the end.
 The above-ground fire hydrant is shown on the left, and the right “petal” contains a ladder and a bugle.

 Font and Colors